Extra Supplies for Chalk Couture Projects

 This is an amazing little tool that can really help when it comes to chalking!
 You use this tape, much like thin masking tape to cover up parts of your transfer design you may not want to use.
 This lets you easily apply paste to your project and not worry about having to erase it later.

 This amazing little placement tape IS available through Chalk Couture but it’s so popular, it sells out quickly!
-If you aren’t so lucky, I’ve used masking tape in a pinch.
-I try to get the low adhesive brand or you may want to “fuzz” it if it’s super sticky.
+If you aren’t so lucky, I’ve used masking tape or painters tape in a pinch.
+I try to get the low adhesive brand or you may want to “fuzz” it (before applying it to your transfer) if it’s super sticky.

 Final thoughts for extra items for chalk couture projects